criscara-dev/dendron-template/vault/salesforce-platform.platform-app-builder.md

 [from Workflow rules to Processes trailhead](https://trailhead.salesforce.com/content/learn/modules/workflow_migration?trailmix_creator_id=strailhead&trailmix_slug=prepare-for-your-salesforce-platform-app-builder-credential)
 1. map your criteria, map your actions, determines the order of your criteria
-- Is a best practice use one automation tool for objects? yes, so I can predict for that object which are tre possible behavior without getting crazy looking between many tools automated or not
+- Is a best practice use one automation tool for objects? yes, so I can predict for that object which are the possible behavior without getting crazy looking between many tools automated or not
 </details>

 <details><summary>